Seagate/cortx-motr/hsm/README.md

    M0_POOL_TIER3 = <0x6f00000000000001:0xca5> # HDDs
    ```

-   The exact ids can be taken from the output of `hctl mero status` command.
+   The exact ids can be taken from the output of `hctl status` command.

 Now you are ready to use the HSM feature.
 The current setup of the prototype allows using tiers 1, 2 and 3.